junaidsherikar/E-Commerce-Dajngo-App/README.md

 # E-Commerce Dajngo App
- This is the Django project with Login Registration page and Payment Gateway
+ This is the Django E-Commerce project with Login Registration page and Payment Gateway and much more.